 - The Bottom Line

-A limited liability company (LLC) is a legal entity formed in order to own and operate a business.
-Arguably the most straightforward business entity to form, LLCs are largely utilized by owners wishing to protect their personal liability and take advantage of pass-through or “flow-through” taxation, which involves the business’s profits and losses being taxed at the owner’s personal tax rates.2 LLC entities also allow for a simpler organizational structure.
+A limited liability company (LLC) is a legal entity formed to own and operate a business.
+Arguably the most straightforward business entity to create, LLCs are largely utilized by owners wishing to protect their personal liability and take advantage of pass-through or “flow-through” taxation.
+This allows the business’s profits and losses to be taxed at the owner’s personal tax rates.
+LLC entities also provide a simple organizational structure.

 As opposed to corporations, LLCs are not required to have officers or boards consisting of a director and trustees.
 LLCs instead have “members” and are governed in accordance with their operating agreement, which determines the company’s ownership, management, and each member’s rights and obligations.
 LLCs are not exclusive to single-member ownership, however.
 In fact, most states do not restrict ownership.
-Members include but are not limited to individuals, corporations, other LLCs, and foreign entities.3
+Members can include individuals, corporations, and other LLCs.

 (Read: How to Make an LLC)

-As noted, a business owner can register their company under any U.S. state.
-Normally, massive businesses look for states with lenient tax codes and developed corporate law to register their entity.
-In 2019, 67.8% of all Fortune 500 companies were registered in Delaware alone, almost a quarter of which filed as LLCs.4 As impressive as that figure is, however, the majority of small-business owners will likely benefit from registering their LLC in the state where they operate.
+As noted, a business owner can create their company in any U.S. state.
+Normally, massive businesses look for states with lenient tax codes and developed corporate laws to house their entity.
+In 2019, 67.8% of all Fortune 500 companies were based in Delaware alone, almost a quarter of which filed as LLCs.
+As impressive as that figure is, however, the majority of small-business owners will likely benefit from forming their LLC in the state where they operate.

-In short, small businesses are better off registering in their home state for logistical, practical, and often financial reasons.
+In short, small businesses are likely better off forming in their home state for logistical, practical, and often financial reasons.
 And, of course, local operations are inclined to represent the area and communities in which they conduct business.

-Now, that is not to say the benefits of forming an LLC in another state is solely reserved for colossal companies — the likes of Facebook and Google — as the following section highlights.
+Now, this is not all to say the benefits of forming an LLC in another state are solely reserved for colossal companies like Facebook and Google, as the following section highlights.

 - A flexible legal framework that serves business protection.
 One of the primary distinctions between Delaware and other states less favored for foreign entity formation is the Delaware General Corporation Law, which grants extensive protections to businesses in regards to tax policies and liability defense.
 Several states have adopted related protections through the legislative process to attract big firms seeking such perks.